wouterd/docker-maven-plugin/README.md

       - Containers that were started
 - Verifies the build in the "verify" phase which tests if anything upto the integration test phase failed.
 - Push docker images to a public or private image registry in the install phase
+- Assign release tags to a docker image and push it to a public or private image registry in the deploy phase
 - Docker provider for "local docker" via tcp
 - Docker provider for "remote docker" via tcp (boot2docker/vm/server/localhost via tcp)